stonkol/teletext/README.md

 ### Font

+Use pixel font?
-ALthough maintaining the Compared to the original teletext here we will have bold
+Although maintaining the original teletext monofont here we will have bold

 ## Special features